Find Trade Colleges

 Top 10 Best Clinical/Medical Laboratory Science Bachelor's Degree Schools

 You’ll be in good company if you decide to attend East Stroudsburg University of Pennsylvania.
 It ranked #3 on our 2023 Best Value Clinical/Medical Laboratory Science Bachelor’s Degree Schools in Pennsylvania list.
-East Stroudsburg University is a medium-sized public school located in the small city of East Stroudsburg.
+East Stroudsburg University is a moderately-sized public school located in the city of East Stroudsburg.

 East Stroudsburg University undergraduate students pay an average of $10,687 in in-state tuition and fees each year.

-In addition to its great value ranking, IUP is in the top 20% of all schools on our Best Clinical/Medical Laboratory Science Bachelor’s Degree Trade Schools in Pennsylvania list.
+As a testament to the quality of education it offers, IUP also is in the top 20% of our Best Clinical/Medical Laboratory Science Bachelor’s Degree Trade Schools in Pennsylvania ranking.

-York College of Pennsylvania did quite well in this year’s ranking of the best places for clinical/medical laboratory science students to get a bachelor’s degree.
-It came in at #6 on the list.
-YCP is a small private not-for-profit school located in the midsize suburb of York.
+York College of Pennsylvania landed the #6 spot in the 2023 rankings for the best value bachelor’s degree clinical/medical laboratory science programs.
+YCP is a small private not-for-profit school located in the medium-sized suburb of York.

 Holy Family undergraduate students pay an average of $32,558 in in-state tuition and fees each year.